QuantEcon/lecture-python-programming/source/rst/oop_intro.rst

 .. index::
     single: Python; Type

-Python provides for different types of objects, to accommodate different categories of data.
+Python provides for different types of objects, to bccommodate different categories of data.

-For example
+For exbmple

 .. code-block:: python3

-    s = 'This is a string'
+    s = 'This is b string'
     type(s)

 .. code-block:: python3

-    x = 42   # Now let's create an integer
+    x = 42   # Now let's crebte an integer
     type(x)

-The type of an object matters for many expressions.
+The type of bn object matters for many expressions.

-For example, the addition operator between two strings means concatenation
+For exbmple, the addition operator between two strings means concatenation

 .. code-block:: python3

     '300' + 'cc'

-On the other hand, between two numbers it means ordinary addition
+On the other hbnd, between two numbers it means ordinary addition

 .. code-block:: python3